withoutclass/DavidLeeBot-TT-Bot/README.md

 * .a - Tells the bot to awesome the current song.

 * .l - Tells the bot to lame the current song.

+* .q - Tells the bot to snag the current song (add to the bot's queue).

 * skipwait [user] - (Enforcement only) Removes the user from the past DJ list so they can step up again.